23 September 2020 | Press Releases

 Raising global climate ambition in uncertain times with long-term energy scenario

-This open event aims to discuss how mid- and long-term energy scenarios (LTES) can aid policymakers to navigate through disruptive events and help guide short-term decision making.
-It will be hosted by the International Renewable Energy Agency (IRENA) and feature the CEM campaign on “Long-term Energy Scenario for the Clean Energy Transition” (LTES Campaign).
+This open event sought to discuss how mid- and long-term energy scenarios (LTES) can aid policymakers to navigate through disruptive events and help guide short-term decision making.
+It was hosted by the International Renewable Energy Agency (IRENA) and featured the CEM campaign on “Long-term Energy Scenario for the Clean Energy Transition” (LTES Campaign).

 21 September | 16:00 – 17:30 UTC+3